 REST requests that complaints about breaches of privacy be made in writing, so we can be sure about the details of the complaint.
 Our Privacy Officer deals with privacy complaints.
 We will attempt to confirm as appropriate and necessary with you your understanding of the conduct relevant to the complaint and what you request as an outcome.
 We will inform you whether we will conduct an investigation, the name, title, and contact details of the investigating officer and the estimated completion date for the investigation process.

 After REST has completed its enquiries, we will contact you to advise the outcome and invite a response to that outcome.
 If we receive a response from you, we will assess it and advise if REST has changed its view.

 If you are unsatisfied with the resolution of any complaints made to us, you can refer the matter to the Australian Information Commissioner.
 The contact details for the Office of the Australian Information Commissioner are as follows:

 Office of the Australian Information Commissioner

 For further information on how we handle personal information, or to complain about a possible breach of privacy, you can contact our Privacy Officer in one of the following ways:

 REST Privacy Collection Statement

 REST may collect personal information from you.
-REST may also collect your personal information from your employers, medical advisers, the Australian Taxation Office, other superannuation and insurance entities, clearing houses, gateway providers, address-matching service providers, service providers who conduct internet based surveys or run call centres and your spouse or friends.
+REST may also collect your personal information from your employers, medical advisers, the Australian Taxation Office, other superannuation and insurance entities, clearing houses, gateway providers, address-matching service providers, service providers who conduct internet based surveys or run call centres and your spouse, family or friends.

 We are required to collect your name, address, date of birth and other verification information under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006